dondenoncourt/aws_ses_bounce_mini_app/README.md

 ## Add the Bounce Topic

 With the email addresses verified, the next step is to create a bounce topic.
-From the AWS menu, select Services and click on SES.
+From the AWS menu, select Services and click on SNS.

 ![Alt text](/public/images/aws_services_pick_sns.png?raw=true)

-Then, on the left panel, click on Email Addresses under Verified Senders.

 Click the SNS Dashboard link on the left panel and then click the Create New Topic button in the center panel.
 Enter Topic and Display Names of “bounce” and then click the Create Topic button.